ramu-r/obsidian-media-companion/ROADMAP.md

 - [x] Remove sidecar files from the graph view - possibly add sidecar tag to file - Not necessary, people can filter them themselves
 - [x] Update gallery to use own system.
 The current system is quite broken
 - [x] Make file rename red when file can't be renamed to given name
+- [x] Open sidecar window on correct moments
+- [x] Fix issue with observer when window is initially closed
-- [ ] Show a modal with updates when a lot of new files have been detected; Show progress for feature extraction
+- [x] Show a notice with updates when a lot of new files have been detected; Show progress for feature extraction
+- [x] Add icons to windows
 - [ ] Allow searching in the gallery
+- [x] Update file type, add to settings
 - [ ] Make the gallery responsive
 - [ ] Make sure things work on mobile
 - [ ] Write test cases, perform them
+- [ ] Use the right embedding system to embed files...
+- [ ] Lint everything
+- [ ] Make code more readable

 ## File types